EFXPROMedia/express-image-render/README.md

-# express-image-render
-This is an express image render, small, yet packed with powerful capabilities.

-Designed with image performance in mind, this module has proven powerful to deal with loads of images at high resolution to thumbnails in matter of milliseconds.
+This is an express middleware image render and processor, designed with image performance in mind, this module has proven powerful to deal with loads of images at high resolution to thumbnails in matter of milliseconds.

 ## Installation